-Welcome to the December 2016 edition of the not-for-profit reduced disclosure requirements (ACNC) example financial statements.
+Welcome to the December 2016 edition of the not-for-profit reduced disclosure requirements (Corporations Act) example financial statements.
 This set of illustrative financial statements is one of many prepared by Grant Thornton to assist you in preparing your own financial statements.

-This publication is designed to illustrate the financial statements for an ACNC registered not-for-profit entity complying with Australian reduced disclosure requirements.
-It is based on the activities and results of a fictitious not-for-profit entity, Grant Thornton CLEARR NFP RDR Example Ltd, which is a company limited by guarantee registered with the Australian Charities and Not-for-profits Commission and prepares Australian general purpose financial statements.
+This publication is designed to illustrate the financial statements for a not-for-profit entity in line with Australian reduced disclosure requirements.
+It is based on the activities and results of a fictitious not-for-profit entity, Grant Thornton CLEARR NFP RDR Example Ltd, which is a company limited by guarantee reporting under Corporations Act 2001 and prepares Australian general purpose financial statements.

 The Australian financial reporting in the not-for-profits landscape continues to evolve as a result of changing expectations from regulators and accounting standard setters.
-The ACNC is increasingly focused on reducing red tape and regulations in the not-for-profit sector while ensuring entities comply with their reporting obligations to the ACNC.
+Regulators are increasingly focused on reducing red tape and regulations in the not-for-profit sector while ensuring entities comply with their reporting obligations.
 Special purpose financial statements have been in the spotlight in recent years and a number of entities have been criticised for preparing special purpose financial statements rather than general purpose financial statements.
 While RDR financial statements contain significantly less disclosures, they are still considered to be general purpose financial statements and hence RDR could be the solution to these challenges.